LAST UPDATED: December 1, 2019, effective January 1, 2020.

 b.
 Automated Decision Making and Profiling.
 We do not use your Personal Data for automated decision-making.
 However, we may do so in the future to comply with applicable law, in which case we will inform you of any such processing and provide you with an opportunity to object.

 5. How Does Dashlane Share PERSONAL DATA?

 • Corporate Restructuring.
 If Dashlane or its business or assets are acquired by, or merged into, another company, that company will possess any Personal Data in our possession at such time, and will assume our rights and obligations under this Policy.
-Accordingly, we may share Personal Data in connection with or during negotiation of any such transaction.
+Accordingly, we may share Personal Data in connection with any such transaction.
 Personal Data and other information may also be transferred as a business asset in the event of Dashlane’s insolvency, bankruptcy, or receivership.

 6. Data Security and International Transfer

 We strive to protect the safety and security of all data in our possession, including Personal Data, through a variety of means, and we continually work to improve and update these practices.
 However, we cannot and do not guarantee the security of Personal Data we process.
 As noted elsewhere in this Policy, Personal Data may be transferred to jurisdictions with less strict privacy and related regulations than those in your home country, including the U.S., but we employ technical and other measures that comply with EU regulations to protect Personal Data when processed in the U.S.

 a.
 We use robust physical, organizational, technical, and administrative measures to safeguard Personal Data, and we regularly re-assess and revise our policies and practices to improve security.
 While we go to great lengths to protect your Personal Data, no method of data transmission or storage is totally secure; therefore, we cannot guarantee the security of Personal Data in our control.
 If you believe your Personal Data may have been compromised by us or the use of the Services, please contact our

 help center immediately.